The Diagnostic Imaging Department offers a full range of services to the Illinois Valley and surrounding communities.

 Position Emission Tomography (PET)/CT:

 Position emmission tomography (PET), and CT scans help physicians find the exact location and stage of cancerous tissue in the body and can prevent unnecessary biopsies and surgeries, as well as inappropriate treatments.
-It is important to note, these scans are not done on-site at either St. Margaret’s hospital.
+It is important to note, these scans are not done on-site at St. Margaret’s Health.
 PET/CT scans are performed locally at our joint venture, Valley Regional Cancer Center in Peru.

 X-ray imaging, or radiography, is still the most commonly used form of radiology.
 During an x-ray, part of the patient’s body is exposed to a small amount of X-rays.
 The X-rays go through the tissues of a patient’s body and hit a film or detector to develop an image.
 These tests are routinely and safely performed by radiologists who are specially trained to do so.
 All X-ray tests at St. Margaret’s are completed with a digital radiology system.
 Digital radiography, or digital X-ray, is a type of X-ray imaging that utilizes X-ray sensors as opposed to photographic film.
 The benefits of digital X-rays include, greater efficiency, the ability to digitally enhance and transfer images and use of lower amounts of radiation.
 X-Ray imaging is most often used to diagnose fractures.
 It is also frequently used to examine the chest, abdomen and superficial soft tissues.